robotology/ycm-cmake-modules/help/manual/ycm-superbuild.7.rst

 ~~~~~~~~~~~~~~

 These targets influence all the whole YCM superbuild.
 In brackets is the
-name of the target on IDEs like Visual Studio and XCode.
+name of the target on IDEs like Visual Studio and Xcode.

 .. _`target:all`: